dxede/resume/README.md

 # Online Resume

-An online version of my resume built with React.
+An online version of my resume built with React, styled-components and a little bit of framer-motion.

 ![Resume Screenshot](./screenshot.png)